 What about commercially prepared forms that may be found on the Internet or at an office supply store?

 These forms are filed at your own risk.
 The Court evaluates the use of these filings on a case by case basis.
 If the forms do not substantially comply with the requirements of the Ohio Revised Code and the Court's Local Rules, the pleadings may be dismissed.

-What is a Pre-Trial Form?
+What is an Affidavit of Property Form?

-This is an additional form that must be filed in every contested divorce or legal separation action.
+This is an additional Affidavit that must be filed in every contested divorce or legal separation action.
 The purpose of the form is to summarize the marital and separate assets and identify issues in dispute.

 What forms must accompany a Motion for Contempt or To Show Cause?

-Order to Appear and Request for Court-Appointed Counsel
+1. Summons and Order to Appear and Request for Court-Appointed Counsel

 2. Explanation of Medical Bills (if the claim of contempt is for unpaid medical bills)